container-images/postfix/README.md

     -v ${POSTFIX_CERTS_PATH}:/etc/postfix/certs \
     postfix -d docker.io/modularitycontainers/postfix
 ```

-Environment variable DEBUG_MODE is used for debugging proposes
+POSTFIX_CERTS_PATH contains certificates used by postfix, like self signed certificate, keys, etc.
-from Postfix and dovecot point of views.
+Environment variable DEBUG_MODE is used for debugging purposes from postfix.

-# How to generate self signed SSL key for postfix
+# How to generate self signed SSL certificate for postfix

 In case, you enable TLS support for postfix, you need to have certificates for postfix service.